schienstockd/cecelia/README.md

 # create conda environment
 cciaCondaCreate()
+# Use this for Apple M1 if the previous fails on PyQt5
+cciaCondaCreate(preinstallNapari = TRUE)
 # cciaCondaCreate(envType = "image-nogui") # to use without gui
 # cciaCondaCreate(envType = "flow") # for flow based only